mchyasn/cyber-Projs-beginner-to-advanced/NetworkVulnScanner/README.md

   - `nmap --script vuln` for known vulnerabilities (safe scripts)
   - `nmap -sC` for default scripts
 - Consider exporting results to XML or HTML using `-oX` or `-oN`

----

-## License

-MIT – Free to use and adapt for ethical and educational purposes.